To what extent may a company regulate employees’ use of social media?

-- Obtained dozens of no probable cause determinations on EEOC and OFCCP charges of discrimination.
+- Obtained dozens of no probable cause determinations on EEOC,MDHR, and other state agency charges of discrimination.

 - Successfully litigated and settled dozens of ERISA litigation matters involving delinquent fringe benefit contributions, employer withdrawal liability, denial of benefits claims, breach of fiduciary duty claims and others.

 Articles & Presentations